alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 You can use [HeliPort](https://github.com/OpenIntelWireless/HeliPort) to manage your WiFi connections with [itlwm](https://github.com/OpenIntelWireless/itlwm) as a normal user with a normal life.
 However, the project is still in alpha stage.

 [Download HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases).

-Additionally, you can use (https://github.com/OpenIntelWireless/itlwm/releases/download/v1.1.0/AirportItlwm_v1.0_Beta_BigSur.kext.zip)[AirportItlwm] for native Wi-Fi management.
-The EFI files contain the *AirportItlwm* implementation for macOS Big Sur.
-If you are using Catalina, please replace it.

 ## Update tracker